bahramis/ASPRIN/README.md

 1) Either Single Nucleotide Variants (SNVs) file called from RNA-seq data independently or the genotype file obtained previously from any assay.
-   In either case, the variants have to be obtained prior to running ASPRIN.
-   In .vcf file format.
+   In either case, the variants have to be obtained prior to running ASPRIN and should be in .vcf file format.

 2) CLIP-seq data, mapped reads in .bam file format, sorted based on coordinates and indexed.
 Mapped reads are preferably from eCLIP assay, following the ENCODE